Touring Ireland with Kids

 - Don’t overdo the travelling, aim to stay at least two nights in each stopover

-- Schedule longer drives at a time when smaller children are most likely to fall asleep en route
+- Schedule essential longer drives at a time when smaller children are most likely to fall asleep en route

-- Build in time and places to let kids just run around and let off steam – visits to parks, gardens or woodland areas work well for this
+- Build in time and places to let kids just run around and let off steam – visits to parks, gardens or woodland areas work really well for this

-- Have a rainy day backup.
+- Always have a rainy day backup plan.
 Most areas have some indoor attraction or an indoor activity centre for kids.
-They may not be your first choice for the day, but if it’s pouring rain they start looking more attractive!
+They may not be your first choice for the day but if it’s pouring rain they start looking more attractive very quickly!

 Get a Heritage Card